This function generates a regular rectangular grids and performs spatial

 The number of folds for fold selection.
 Required when

-is "systematic" or "random".
+fold_selectionis "systematic" or "random".
 Default is NULL.

 Value